genestack/user-tutorials/source/tutorials/Microbiome_analysis/quality-control-of-raw-reads.rst

 .. image:: images/Microbiome_overrepresented_sequences.png

-The last two QC metrics - Sequence duplication levels and Overrepresented sequences - should not be used to evaluate 16S microbiome samples.
+The last two QC metrics — Sequence duplication levels and Overrepresented sequences — should not be used to evaluate 16S microbiome samples.
 Since we are looking at sequencing data for only a single gene, we are expecting to see an excess of highly similar sequences, and in turn, to get failures for these modules.

-We have run QC on all the data in the experiment and put the reports in `Raw reads QC reports for Alfano et al (2015)`_ folder, so that you can open all of them in `Multiple QC Report application`_ to analyse results:
+We have run QC on all the data in the experiment and put the reports in `Raw reads QC reports for Alfano et al (2015)`_ folder, so that you can open all of them in `Multiple QC Report application`_ to analyse results.

 .. image:: images/Microbiome_multiple_raw_reads.png